mathisonian/gulp-export/README.md

 }
 ```

-so that you can use this files, e.g. in conjunction with browserify.
+so that you can use this file, e.g. in conjunction with browserify.

 ## License
 Copyright (c) 2014 Matthew Conlen.
 Licensed under the MIT license.